YizeZhang/Net_Diff/README.md

 2018/11/09
-   1. Support mixed frequency combination for multi-GNSS (only supported in GUI)
+   1. Support mixed frequency combination for multi-GNSS (only available in GUI)

 2018/11/11
-   1. Support PPP-AR (only supported in GUI)
+   1. Support PPP-AR (only available in GUI)

    2. Add phase windup correction in RTK